 Table of Contents

-Let’s get things straight.
+Let’s get things straight

-After a bit of research we found some absolutely brilliant things to do in Canberra that I wouldn’t hesitate to visit again.
+After a bit of research we found some absolutely fantastic things to do in Canberra that I wouldn’t hesitate to visit again.
 If you’re looking for a Sydney getaway, put Canberra on your list to visit.
 In this post, we’re letting you know what to do in Canberra so you won’t be stuck for ideas if you’re ever venturing down this way.

 4. Visit National Gallery of Australia

 One of our favourite free things to do in Canberra is to visit the National Gallery of Australia.
 Honestly the National Gallery of Australia is mind blowing.
 We couldn’t believe how few people were walking around (however, it was during Floriade at the time).
-Most of all there’s some absolutely brilliant artists housed in this gallery, we couldn’t quite believe it – art lovers will love it!
+Most of all there’s some absolutely brilliant global artists housed in this gallery, we couldn’t quite believe it – art lovers will love it!

 We absolutely loved seeing the famous Yayoi Kusama Infinity Room and couldn’t believe that we didn’t even need to line up for it.
 When we went to see one of her pieces in LA, we had to line up for about an hour.
 And we saw some of her pumpkins at Naoshima Island in Japan which is a massive bucket list place to visit!

 We also couldn’t believe the amount of other artists in this gallery – from the Chapman Brothers, to Warhol to the infamous Pollack which was bought back in the 1970s.